roman0190/job-posting-web-app/README.md

 Web technology

-Group project by Roman Howladar, Musharruf Hossain, Wasifa Tasnim Mrittika and Tasdid Hosain for web technologies course in AIUB under BSc in CSE curriculam.
+Group project by Roman Howladar, Musharruf Hossain, Tazdik Hossain and Tasdid Hosain for web technologies course in AIUB under BSc in CSE curriculam.